Jamnic98/loose-change-calculator/README.md

 <!-- How to install the program -->
 ## Installation
+To install the app, double click the link below and extract the executable file before running.
 [Loose Change Calculator.zip](https://github.com/Jamnic98/scrabble-scorekeeper/files/5503298/Loose.Change.Calculator.zip)

 <!-- Usage examples -->
 ## Usage
+To use the app, type in the number of each denomination of coin and then press the button labeled 'CALCULATE' to get the total.
+If there are zero of any coin, the amount does not have to be input for the program to work.
+Also, the tab key can be used to switch between inputs.

 <!-- Technologies used in development -->